'800 Words' Season 3 Is Now Streaming On Acorn TV

-The hit series out of Australia, 800 words is back on Acorn TV for season 3.
-The streaming series which is the story of a widower George Turner who moves from Sydney to Weld, a small town in New Zealand with his two teen children on a whim after the sudden death of his wife.
-While the show is humorous, it’s also touching and poignant, touching on a number of relevant social topics.
+The hit series out of Australia, 800 words is back on Acorn TV for Season 3.
+The streaming series which is the story of a widower George Turner who moves from Sydney to Weld, a small town in New Zealand, with his two teen children on a whim after the sudden death of his wife.
+While the show is humorous, it’s also heartwarming and poignant, touching on a number of relevant social topics.

-The New York Times says that Turner, a writer, moves to Weld to slow his life down, but in season 3, he finds that there are some things you can’t escape in life and when raising children.
+The New York Times says that Turner, a writer, moves to Weld to slow his life down, but in Season 3, he finds that there are some things you can’t escape in life and when raising children.
 Season 3 opens with a search and rescue involving the life and death rescue attempt of three of the show’s characters, including Ike, the boyfriend of George’s 18-year-old daughter, Shay.

 In his NYT review, Mike Hale said that the series teaches you far more than one would imagine.